 COVID-19 or Flu vaccination at the HHMP vaccine clinic are by pre-booked appointments only.
 Due to the vaccine being delivered in multi-dose vials, your usual GP will not have access to the COVID-19 vaccine in their rooms.

-By their nature, vaccine clinics are about safely vaccinating the highest number of people as quickly as possible.
-These clinics are for people who are ready for vaccination; to check eligibility and get vaccinated safely.
+By its nature, a vaccine clinic is about safely vaccinating the highest number of people as quickly as possible.
+The vaccine clinic is for people who are ready for vaccination; to check eligibility and get vaccinated safely.

-Vaccine clinics are not for long discussions about vaccination generally or specific news media report or repeat scripts or quick referrals etc. If you are unsure about your readiness to be vaccinated, we understand that and believe you should have your questions fully answered by the doctor you most trust.
-If you have questions about either the COVID-19 or influenza vaccines, please make an appointment to see your usual GP at HHMP or elsewhere.
+The vaccine clinic is not for long discussions about vaccination generally or specific news media report or repeat scripts or quick referrals etc. If you are unsure about your readiness to be vaccinated, we understand that and believe you should have your questions fully answered by the doctor you most trust.
+So, please make an appointment to see your usual GP at HHMP or elsewhere.
 After all your questions are addressed, we welcome you to book into our vaccine clinic.

 THE FOLLOWING CANNOT BE ACCOMMODATED AT THE VACCINE CLINIC

-- Vaccination in GP rooms due to vaccine being in multi-dose vials
+- Vaccination in GP rooms as vaccine comes in multi-dose vials

-- Vaccination for those who do not meet current eligibility criteria
+- Vaccination for those who do not meet eligibility criteria

 - Vaccination for new patients without a health summary from their usual GP (this is needed for safety)